codefoster/codefoster.com/source/_drafts/Snap-to-Your-Tiles.md

 Defining a container to use _mandatory snap points_ means that it will _always_ stop at the nearest snap point.
 It will never stop somewhere in between.
 Defining it to use _proximity snap points,_ however, means that if it ends up close enough to a snap point then it will find its way there, but if it&rsquo;s not close enough then it will be fine with coming to rest between points.

-Here&rsquo;s the CSS you should add to achieve the above&hellip;
+Here&rsquo;s the CSS you should add to achieve the above...;

 <pre class="brush: css;">
 .snappoints #list .win-viewport {